RAF uses ‘volatile’ ceasefire to begin evacuating Britons from Sudan

 James Cleverly said UK nationals must make the risky journey to the airbase near Khartoum without a military escort and warned it is “impossible” to know how long the pause in the fierce fighting will last.

-An RAF C-130 Hercules carrier capable of carrying around 100 passengers touched down at the UK’s Akrotiri base in Cyprus on Tuesday afternoon after leaving Khartoum following a 72-hour ceasefire agreed by the warring factions.

-The Ministry of Defence has not said whether the flight was carrying evacuees.

-Rishi Sunak authorised the operation late on Monday night, Downing Street said, after facing criticism for failing to airlift more than the British diplomats and their families over the weekend.
+Rishi Sunak authorised the operation late on Monday night after facing criticism for failing to airlift more than the British diplomats and their families over the weekend.

-Evacuees will be taken from the the Wadi Saeedna airfield, believed to be being secured by German forces, back to the RAF Akrotiri before being brought to Britain.
+Evacuees will be taken from the Wadi Saeedna airfield, believed to be being secured by German forces, to RAF Akrotiri in Cyprus before being brought to Britain.

 Priority on the flights open to British passport holders will be given to the most vulnerable, with more than 2,000 citizens having registered in Sudan with the Foreign Office.

-Around 1,400 military personnel are involved in the evacuation effort, the PA news agency understands.
+Around 1,400 military personnel are involved in the evacuation effort that was launched following a 72-hour ceasefire agreed by the warring factions, the PA news agency understands.

-Mr Cleverly warned the pause is fragile after speaking directly or through intermediaries with faction leaders as he called for them to allow British nationals to be evacuated.
+Mr Cleverly warned the pause is fragile after speaking directly or through intermediaries to faction leaders as he called for them to allow British nationals to be evacuated.

 “It is important to remember that ceasefires have been announced and have fallen apart in the past so the situation remains dangerous, volatile and unpredictable,” he told broadcasters.